forseti-security/forseti-security/_docs/_latest/setup/upgrade.md

 Instructions to create a bucket:

-Run the below command to assign `roles/storage.admin` role to the bucket and grant full control of buckets and objects:
+Run the below command to assign `roles/storage.objectAdmin` role to the bucket and grant full control of objects:

 Update the `forseti_conf_server.yaml` file with the path to the newly created